Crunchy, Sweet, and Tangy Bread and Butter Pickles

 - 1/4 cup (75 g) kosher salt or sea salt

 - 1/2 cup (120 ml) water

 - 2 Tablespoons (30 ml) mustard seeds

 - 1 teaspoon (5 ml) turmeric

 - Place the cucumbers and onions in a colander resting in a large bowl or in the sink.
 Toss with the salt and let stand for 1-2 hours (the cucumbers will release a lot of water during salting).

-- In a colander, throughly rinse the salt off the cucumbers and onions and then place in a single layer on a couple of sheet pans lined with paper towels.
+- In a colander, throughly rinse the salt off the cucumbers and onions.
+Place in a single layer on a couple of sheet pans lined with paper towels.
 Cover with another layer of paper towels and let dry overnight.